preactjs/preact/follow-ups.md

     (dangerouslySetInnerHTML, value, checked, multiple)
 * Revisit all replaceNode tests
 	- Top-level `render()` no longer accepts a `replaceNode` argument, and does not removed unmatched DOM nodes

+## Thoughts on Suspense

+* Use a special VNode (e.g. Root node) that reparents all children into a new DOM node (like Portals).
+Currently suspense manually does this but I think it is buggy in that it doesn't properly reset all dom pointers we currently maintain lol.
+* Need a way to trigger updates on VNodes that may need mounting or patching.
+  I'm thinking backing nodes will help here so when a node suspends, we can maintain its suspended state on the backing node and not the component which may need to be nulled or remounted (i.e. constructor & lifecycles called again) (re: the bug about calling forceUpdate on a suspended hydration component)
+* Maintain the state (i.e. whether or not a node's last render suspended) as a flag on the VNode.
+This flag would be useful for commit or unmount option hooks to discover that that a suspended node has successfully rerendered or unmounted.
+Once that is detected the nearest Suspense node that is waiting can be updated as such (no more overriding render or componentWillUnmount!)